 Important Notice: The following exercises are intended to introduce the awareness of diaphragmatic breath.
 It assumes the presence of certain normal physiologic functions.
 If you suffer from any chronic obstructive or restrictive diseases of respiration, or other ailments and find these exercises difficult or distressing, please discontinue and see a healthcare practitioner for guidance on what you can do to improve your breathing.
 If you find yourself struggling, tensing or feeling short of breath, even if you have no known disease, do not continue without consulting a healthcare practitioner, who is knowledgeable in breathing rehabilitation.
 The normal breathing pattern may have been lost due to compensation for chronic illness, stress, poor posture or injury.
 It can take weeks of breathing re-education combined with physical rehabilitation – and sometimes psychological counseling – to undo old habits and re-learn proper breathing patterns.

 •Lie on your back on the bed or floor with a comfortable mat. •You may rest your head on a pillow for comfort. •Place two pillows under your knees. – This is important to help remove any tension from your abdominal, back and leg muscles. •Rest your hands on your belly or place a light book on your abdomen just above your navel (belly button). •Bring your lips together gently and breathe through your nose. •Rest your tongue on the roof of your mouth, with its tip just behind the top teeth. – This is the position your tongue goes to when you swallow.
 It should be the natural resting place for your tongue when you breathe through your nose. •Begin to notice your breathing as you relax for a few moments, without trying to do anything to control your breath.
-Just enjoy doing nothing but noticing your breath for one minute.
+Just enjoy doing nothing but noticing your breath for one or two minutes.

 As you settle in to a resting state, and relaxed breathing, notice if your belly rises when you are breathing in.
 The book ( or your hands) you placed on your abdomen is there to provide a little visual and perceptual feedback.
 Your exercise is to quietly pay attention to your breath and what the book and your belly are doing.
 Continue to just notice your breath for 1 to 2 minutes, without trying to change anything.
 With a normal breathing pattern, at rest, you should see the book rise as you breathe in and come back down as you let your breath out.
 At rest, there should be expansion of your abdomen and lower rib cage as you breathe in and very little movement of your upper chest.